-As a result of the Covid-19 pandemic the NTMA moved to a predominantly remote-working environment during 2020 (in line with similar organisations and government guidelines), with related changes to processes and controls implemented and documented as required to facilitate this change.
-NTMA Business Units and Corporate Functions considered any material changes to the risk and control environment and to key business processes arising from the impact of Covid-19 as part of the semi-annual risk and control self-assessment process.
-The impact of Covid-19 and the remote working environment was also considered in the most recent NTMA Strategic Risk Assessment.
-Certain key processes which changed and / or were introduced as a result of the remote operating environment were reviewed by Internal Audit.
+As a result of the Covid-19 pandemic the NTMA continued operating within a predominantly remote-working environment during 2021 (in line with similar organisations and government guidelines), with related changes to processes and controls implemented and documented as required to facilitate this change.
+NTMA Business Units and Corporate Functions have continued to consider any material changes to the risk and control environment and to key business processes arising from the impact of Covid-19 as part of the semi-annual risk and control self-assessment process.
+The impact of Covid-19 and the remote working environment was also considered in the 2021 NTMA Strategic Risk Assessment.
 The key internal controls, both existing and those introduced in response to the Covid-19 pandemic, continue to be effective.